Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image: Experiments

-\subsubsection{Baseline.}
+In training our 3D Gaussian Splatting model, we assign distinct parameter values tailored to each attribute.
+The learning rate for position decays from $2 \times 10^{-4}$ to $1 \times 10^{-6}$ over 1200 steps, while those for features, opacity, scaling, and rotation are set to $0.0025$, $0.05$, $0.0025$, and $1 \times 10^{-3}$, respectively.
+Densification is applied to Gaussians whose accumulated gradient exceeds 0.1 or whose maximum scaling falls below 0.05.
+We prune Gaussians with opacity lower than $0.025$ or maximum scaling greater than $0.1$.
+For the mesh refinement module, we follow the same approach as DreamGaussian \cite{tang2023dreamgaussian}.
+All experiments are conducted on a single RTX 3090 GPU.

+\subsubsection{Baseline}

-For novel view synthesis task, we adopt Zero123 \cite{liu2023zero}, RealFusion \cite{melas2023realfusion}, SyncDreamer \cite{liu2023syncdreamer}, DreamGaussian \cite{tang2023dreamgaussian} and MVD-Fusion \cite{hu2024mvd} as baseline methods.
-Given an input image of an object and target view parameters, Zero123 can estimate the images of the target views.
+For the novel view synthesis task, we adopt Zero123 \cite{liu2023zero}, RealFusion \cite{melas2023realfusion}, SyncDreamer \cite{liu2023syncdreamer}, DreamGaussian \cite{tang2023dreamgaussian} and MVD-Fusion \cite{hu2024mvd} as baseline methods.
+Given an input image of an object and target view parameters, Zero123 can estimate the image of the target view.
 RealFusion is based on Stable Diffusion \cite{rombach2022high} and the SDS loss for single-view reconstruction.
 SyncDreamer and MVDFusion can generate multiview images simultaneously based on a fine-turned 2D diffusion model.
-DreamGaussian adopts 3D Gaussian Splatting as its 3D representation and only uses input image and SDS loss to optimize the object without training additional models.
+DreamGaussian adopts 3D Gaussian Splatting as 3D representation and only uses an input image and the SDS to optimize the object without training additional models.

-For single view reconstruction task, we adopt Zero123 \cite{liu2023zero}, RealFusion \cite{melas2023realfusion}, Magic123 \cite{qian2023magic123}, One-2-3-45 \cite{liu2023one}, Point-E \cite{nichol2022point}, Shap-E \cite{jun2023shap}, DreamGaussian \cite{tang2023dreamgaussian}, SyncDreamer \cite{liu2023syncdreamer} and MVDFusion \cite{hu2024mvd} as baseline methods.
+For single view reconstruction, we adopt Zero123 \cite{liu2023zero}, RealFusion \cite{melas2023realfusion}, Magic123 \cite{qian2023magic123}, One-2-3-45 \cite{liu2023one}, Point-E \cite{nichol2022point}, Shap-E \cite{jun2023shap}, DreamGaussian \cite{tang2023dreamgaussian}, SyncDreamer \cite{liu2023syncdreamer} and MVDFusion \cite{hu2024mvd} as baseline methods.
 Magic123 combines Zero123 with RealFusion to further improve the quality of the reconstruction.
-One-2-3-45 directly regresses the SDFs from the output images of Zero123.
+One-2-3-45 directly regresses the sign distance function from the output images of Zero123.
 Point-E and Shap-E are 3D generative models trained on a large internal OpenAI 3D dataset, both of which are able to convert a single-view image into a point cloud or a shape encoded in an MLP.
 For Point-E, we convert the generated point clouds to SDFs for shape reconstruction.
-We should note that the diffusion-based methods require additional methods to render or distill objectives ({\it e.g.} Zero-1-to-3 requires an additional SDS distillation to generate 3D shapes whereas SyncDreamer relies on training Neus or NeRF).
+We should note that the diffusion-based methods require additional methods to render or distill objectives.
+For instance, Zero-1-to-3 requires an additional SDS distillation to generate 3D shapes whereas SyncDreamer relies on training Neus or NeRF.

-\subsubsection{Metrics.}
+\subsubsection{Metrics}